numtide/nix-vm-test/doc/getting-started.md

 }
 ```

-Copy this snippet to your `flake.nix` file.
+Copy this snippet to replace the contents of your `flake.nix` file.

 Before running anything, let's examine this snippet in smaller bits: